cloudify-cosmo/getcloudify.org/guide/3.0/reference-glossary.md

 The basic types provided with Cloudify are abstract and only serve as markers.
 Derived types have their operations mapped to a particular [plugin](#plugin) that enables their materialization using some API or tool.

-For example cloudify.types.openstack.server is using the nova_plugin to communicate with OpenStack's Nova API (compute API) to spawn virtual machines on OpenStack clouds.
+For example, cloudify.types.openstack.server is using the nova_plugin to communicate with OpenStack's Nova API (compute API) to spawn virtual machines on OpenStack clouds.

 ### **Workflow**
 A workflow is an automation process algorithm.